aliceminotto/lab_journal/lab_journal.md

   ![average length DT20000](https://www.dropbox.com/s/s8viyn02eu9mys9/averagesl.png?dl=1)
   ![average number of units DT20000](https://www.dropbox.com/s/fjukq22h59i8l8e/averagesn.png?dl=1)

+* talked to c: i need to stop creating eps images (already commented in the code) cause it's too time consuming, changed the interval in the y and x axis for average length plot cause it was not informative (multiple time the same number), and to eliminate vertical lines in the plot in the **new** folder (the ine w/o jumps, cause they have no meaning, it's running again now w/ this modification).

+* the other important code to run is in the Cvcomparison.ipynb c's notebook.
+It will plot changes in number of units or length keeping the same Qi (C) but changing the DT, and vicerversa.
+I will need to modify the code so it can iterate over the folder i'm interested into.
+Btw before modify and run this code I need to do the same with clusterdataI, II, III and IV, cause they give output required as an input by the code i want to run.
+By the way I'm not interested in the images they are making so I can comment and skip that part.

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)